dngulin/gpcl/README.md

 ## Build

 The launcher is written in Rust, so it is built with `cargo`.

-It uses `Slint` as a graphical toolkit and uses `winit` as a backend (required to work with windowing API not provided by `Slint`).
+It uses `Slint` as a graphical toolkit and uses `winit` as a backend

-Now project is configured to work only in wayland environment, but it can be easily changed for X11 support.
-For details see the [slint feature list](https://docs.rs/slint/1.1.1/slint/#feature-flags).
+(required to work with windowing API not provided by `Slint`).

+ You can build it for Wayland, X11 or for both platforms using `wayland` (default) and `x11` features:

+- `cargo build --release` produces the Wayland-only build,
+- `cargo build --release --features x11` produces the universal build that support both Wayland and X11
+- `cargo build --release --no-default-features --features x11` produces the X11-only build